Universality in driven open quantum matter: Universality in fermion systems

 \section{Universality in fermion systems}

 In the previous section, we have made a first encounter with fermions in the context of impurity problems, where the nonequilibrium perturbation was restricted to a single point in space.
-Here, we continue our discussion of fermions, but we return to setups of driven open quantum matter as discussed in earlier sections, where out of equilibrium dynamics occurs everywhere in space.
-Quantum mechanics must be expected to play a crucial role, as by the fermionic exclusion principle there is no simple classical limit.
+Here, we continue our discussion of fermions, but we return to setups of driven open quantum matter as discussed in earlier sections, where out of equilibrium dynamics occur everywhere in space.
+Quantum mechanics must be expected to play a crucial role, as by the fermionic exclusion principle there is no simple classical (or deterministic) limit; unlike bosons such as photons and bosonic atoms, macroscopic single-particle macroscopic occupations are ruled out, giving rise to Maxwell- or Gross-Pitaevskii type classical descriptions (see Sec.~\ref{sec:deterministic-limit}).
+Indeed, also the universal quantum critical behavior of fermions---where fluctuations play a crucial role---differs from its bosonic counterparts \cite{Boyack_2021}.
 We review elements of universality in driven open fermion systems, and connect them to the basic principles that underlie this review: pure vs.\ mixed states, the impact of equilibrium vs.\ nonequilibrium generators of dynamics, and the presence of strong symmetries.

 A key additional ingredient, encountered only tangentially in the form of vortex defects in Secs.~\ref{sec:vortex-unbinding} and~\ref{sec:1st_order_vortex} so far, is topology.
 In particular, we will highlight that topology enables universality, in that it leads to macroscopic behavior that is highly insensitive to the microscopic generator of dynamics, and robust with respect to the state of the system being pure or mixed in a sense made precise below.